Shrimp Jambalaya

 Instructions

-4. In the same skillet heat the remaining 1 tablespoon of olive oil oil over a medium heat when the oil shimmers add the spaghetti and rice and cook for about one to two minutes until toasted.
-Stir in 2 cups of water, increase the heat to high and bring to a boil.
-Cover and reduce the heat to low and cook for five minutes.
+4. In the same pot heat the remaining 1 tablespoon of Williamson Wines Extra Virgin Olive Oil over a medium heat when the oil shimmers add the spaghetti and rice and toast in the pot Stir in 2 cups of chicken stock and reduce the heat to low and cover.
+Cook for 15 minutes.

 6. Divide the jambalaya among six plates with a little chives.